 4. Use a Humidifier.

-Don’t just quit at hydrating from within!
-Adding a humidifier to your space can dramatically affect the moisture content in the skin and improve barrier function.
+Don’t just quit at hydrating from within.
+Adding a humidifier to your space can dramatically affect the water content in the skin and improve barrier function.
 On the go?
-Combat atmospheric dryness and give your skin a hydro-boost with a moisture rich toner like our Rose and Shine !
+Combat atmospheric dryness and give your skin a hydro-boost with a hydration-rich toner like Rose and Shine.

 5. Invest in a Solid Moisturizer

 The last, but maybe most important, way to protect your skin’s hydration level is by investing in a solid moisturizer.
 Drinking enough fluids is critical, but if you don’t seal in all that hydration, you stand the risk of losing it to the air around you - crazy but true.
 For an intensive dose of hydration, look no further than Just Dew It hydrating serum.
 Your skin will go from dull to divine with this elevated hyaluronic acid serum.
 It features antioxidant-rich sea buckthorn oil and prickly pear seed oil, both known for their ability to boost hydration in your skin.

 Follow it up with H2 Oh Yeah hydrating moisturizer to seal it all in.
 This rich facial cream will provide all-day hydration and (unlike water) will actually help diminish the look of fine lines and wrinkles for a youthful glow.

 There you have it– while drinking copious amounts of water may not have all the skincare benefits we have hoped it would, it's important to remember that keeping your skin properly hydrated is key to great skin health.
 Many are lacking in meeting our daily water consumption goals, so let’s start there.
 If you are drinking the right amount of water daily, you will see the results in your complexion.